hverlin/mise-vscode/README.md

 VS Code extension for [mise](https://mise.jdx.dev/)

-> [mise](https://mise.jdx.dev/) is a polyglot tool version manager, environment variables manger, and tasks runner.
+> [mise](https://mise.jdx.dev/) is a polyglot tool version manager, environment variables manager, and tasks runner.
 > - Like asdf (or nvm or pyenv but for any language), it manages dev tools like node, python, cmake, terraform, and hundreds more.
 > - Like direnv, it manages environment variables for different project directories.
 > - Like make, it manages tasks used to build and test projects.